Leestan360/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  - Ensured the model name is in singular
+  - added a rescue incase of errors

 - Update the number of likes for a toy

   - How I debugged:
+  - rendered the response to json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  - Added a destroy resource